Cancer Research UK logo.

 • a lump in the tummy (abdomen)

 The first professional your child might see is a specialist children’s doctor.
 These doctors are called paediatricians.
 They might then go on to see a specialist children and young person’s cancer doctor.
 These doctors are called consultant paediatric oncologists.
-When you arrive at the hospital, you are likely to see another doctor in the specialist team, called a registrar.

 What happens next